blthayer/disquip-bot/README.rst

 check out `Install FFmpeg (Windows)`_.
-Mac/Linux users are assumed to be highly computer literate users who can get FFmpeg working solely given the link to FFmpeg :) If anyone would like to provide directions for Mac or Linux I'm happy to add them.
+Mac/Linux users are assumed to be highly computer literate users who can get FFmpeg working solely given the link to FFmpeg :) If anyone would like to provide directions for Mac or Linux I'm happy to add them here.

 When we `Install FFmpeg (Windows)`_ it comes in a compressed ``.7z`` archive.
 To extract, we use `7zip`_.
 Please download and install.

 Install FFmpeg (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^